 We aren’t responsible for any communication or transmission of information through email or text that happens because of a change of contact information that isn’t reported.

 We don’t endorse a specific operating system or web browser.
 To receive digital communications from us, you must have an internet or cellular access device, such as a smartphone, tablet, computer desktop, or laptop.
 The device must have an operating system (Windows®, MacOS®, iOS, or Android™) that can support emails and text messages.

 If your mobile phone isn’t close enough to a transmission site, or there’s not enough network capacity to receive a text, you may not receive our text messages.

 Even within a coverage area, factors beyond the control of wireless carriers may interfere with message delivery.
 These factors can include issues with your equipment, terrain, how close you are to buildings, foliage, and weather.
 We aren’t responsible for delayed or undelivered messages by wireless service providers.

 Email providers don’t guarantee the successful delivery of emails.
 Emails can have similar issues as text messages.

-As always, your wireless service provider may charge messaging and data rates for any messages sent to you from us and to us from you.
+Message and data rates may apply.
+Your wireless service provider may charge you for any messages sent to you from us and to us from you.
 Content may not be available through all carriers.

-Participating service providers may include but aren’t limited to AT&T Wireless, Google Voice, Sprint Corporation, Metro by T-Mobile, UScellular, Verizon Wireless, and Virgin Mobile.
+Participating service providers may include but aren’t limited to AT&T Wireless, Google Voice, Metro by T-Mobile, Sprint Corporation, T-Mobile, UScellular, Verizon Wireless, and Virgin Mobile.

 If you have any questions about your text or data plan, contact your wireless provider.